-Almost all operations that sell commodities, in cash sales or under marketing contracts, have some marketing charges.
+Almost all operations that sell commodities as cash sales or under marketing contracts - have some marketing charges.
 These are usually deducted from the gross payment, so the check the farmer receives already has these charges subtracted.
 Farmers do not generally keep very good records of charges that were already deducted before they received their payment checks.
-Commission fees, yardage fees, storage fees, inspection fees and check-off fees, etc. are identified on payment vouchers, along with the gross and net receipts.
+Marketing expenses include check-off, drying, commission, ginning, inspection, storage, transportation, and yardage, etc., and are identified on payment vouchers, along with the gross and net receipts.
 PROBE TO BE SURE THAT THESE "HIDDEN COSTS" ARE ACCURATELY REPORTED.

 If the respondent reports that no marketing charges were paid, probe by asking if anything was subtracted out of the total price before the buyer wrote the check.
 If the answer is yes, this usually means marketing charges were paid.
-Be careful not to include expenses for production inputs or loan re-payments that were netted out of the farmer's check -- these are not marketing charges.
+Be careful not to include expenses for production inputs or loan re-payments that were netted out of the farmer's check, these are not marketing charges.
 If an operation sold commodities but truly did not have any marketing charges, make a note of this, or the State Survey Statistician may want to call you or your supervisor back to verify the information.